Praful/allcatsrgrey/README.md

 On analysis, the documents found via the archive links and the category links are the same once the category CSV file is de-duplicated.
 There are about 75 document references in the region data that are not in the archive data.
 However, on downloading the region documents, no new files were downloaded.
 So this may be reconciliation issue.
-The archives data and downloads data overlap.
+The archive data and downloads data overlap.

 My assumption is that The Collection index maps to the downloadable documents.
 There are about 18,000 collection items and 13,000 downloadable documents. _Work is required to link The Collection index to the downloadable documents._